Does minimalistic living sound intriguing, but you’re unsure if an RV or a tiny house is better?

 It’s the differences between a tiny house and an RV that make a significant impact on how comfortable and functional you find your new “home.”

-Before making a final RV vs. tiny home decision, check out these nine reasons a travel trailer, motorhome, fifth-wheel, campervan, or teardrop camper may be the better option.
+Before making a final RV vs. tiny home decision, check out these nine reasons that a travel trailer, motorhome, fifth-wheel, campervan, or teardrop camper may be the better option.

 #1 RVs Are Available at a Lower Initial Cost